Back to Course

 • Classes of Normal Salts

-• Salts formed from Weak Acids and Strong Bases
+• Salts formed from Weak Acids and Strong Bases (Basic Salts)

-• Salts formed from Strong Acids and Weak Bases
+• Salts formed from Strong Acids and Weak Bases (Acidic Salts)

-• Salts formed from Strong Acids and Strong Bases
+• Salts formed from Strong Acids and Strong Bases (Neutral Salts)

-Some normal salts dissolve in water while others do not except in warm or hot water.
-Among the soluble salts, we have those which when dissolved, hydrolyze, i.e. split in water, and the resultant solution behaves like either an acidic or basic solution
+Some normal salts dissolve in water while others do not, except in warm or hot water.
+Among the soluble salts, we have those which, when dissolved, hydrolyze, i.e. split in water, and the resultant solution behaves like either an acidic or basic solution

 What is Hydrolysis?